SMByC/StackComposed/docs/index.md

 # StackComposed

-Compute each pixel value of all the images in the input stack for generate the composed of the median, mean, max, min, valid pixels and others statistics. (see more in [about](about.md) section)
+The StackComposed compute the stack composed of a specific statistic of band values for several time series of georeferenced data (such as Landsat images), even if these are in different scenes or tiles.
+The result is a output of statistic compute for all valid pixels values across the time axis (z-axis), in the wrapper extent for all input data in parallels process. (see more in [about](about.md) section)

 ## Index:
 - [About](about.md)